ClaudioHoffmann/Uptime-Kuma-Report/README.md

   instead.

 Options:
   -c, --caption TEXT     Optional chart title
-  -t, --tag TEXT      Tagname of the monitors to include in the report --db FILENAME       Uptime Kuma database path.  [required] -d, --days INTEGER  Number of days to report.  [required] --help              Show this message and exit.
+  -t, --tag TEXT         Tagname of the monitors to include in the report --db FILENAME          Uptime Kuma database path.  [required] -d, --days INTEGER     Number of days to report.  [required] -a, --aim FLOAT RANGE  Indicate target availability percentage with a red
+                         line  [0<=x<=100]
+  --help                 Show this message and exit.
 ```